voschezang/coding-handbook/collaboration/communication-styles.md

 ## Casual Conversation

+Styles

-🔦 Question the other.
+- 🔦 Question the other.
 Demand a reaction.

-💭 Voice your thoughts or feelings.
+- 💭 Voice your thoughts or feelings.
 Disclose your opinion or make assertions about the environment.

-👂 Be interested.
+- 👂 Be interested.
 Be aware of non-verbal communication.